Results 1 to 3 of 3

 As for the "550" error I had to search, but I found this

 The server won't let you delete the file, because it is a leftover from a failed upload attempt.
 This is no bug in SmartFTP.
-You need shell acess or talk to the server admin to delete the file.► STOP using mysql - migrating to procedural mysqli !!
+You need shell acess or talk to the server admin to delete the file.Big Change Coming Soon - if you want your PMs save them now!

 Well I don't have wordpress but i was wondering if it's some sort of temp. file which is being created because of some poorly written php?